crowdedjs/examples/TUTORIAL.md

 - Shift change with new implementation won't delete the old agents.
 Sometimes patients aren't deleted either and they become an amalgamous monster.
 - Ticks values used in json arrival file is odd.
 It is based on (actual tick value * 1000) / 25.
 The actual number of ticks in the simulation is 86400, with 1 tick per second.
 - Traffic jams
-- Agent models not getting deleted properly
+- Agent models not getting deleted properly in general
 - If there is an issue with Task Queuing, the simulation will simply freeze and there will be no error text.
 Check spelling and the like.
+- Use distanceTo and distanceToSquared functions interchangeably.
+My desktop can use distanceToSquared, but my laptop will error out if I do not use distanceTo.